Andrei32Ionescu/trustchain-superapp-euro-1-team-5/Team_5_README.md

 ### Requirements:
-- A browser on which adding your user data to the EUDI wallet app works (we had problems with Quant, ...).
+- A browser on which adding your user data to the EUDI wallet app works (we had problems with Quant).
 - The EUDI wallet apk (the 25.07 release, found [here](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui/releases/tag/Wallet%2FDemo_Version%3D2025.05.27-Demo_Build%3D27))